tkych/quicksearch/README.md

      and PPC Linux) experimentally supports threads and must be explicitly enabled at build-time.
      For more details, please see [SBCL manual](http://www.sbcl.org/manual/index.html#Threading).

+ * _quicklisp-verbose?_
+   The value must be a boolean (default NIL).
+   If value is T, then outputs version of quicklisp and whether library had installed your local.

+   Example:

+     CL-REPL> (qs:config :quicklisp-verbose?
+T)
+     CL-REPL> (qs:? "json" :q)

+     SEARCH-RESULTS: "json"

+      Quicklisp: 2013-04-20   ;<- quicklisp version
+       !cl-json               ;<- if library has installed via quicklisp, print prefix "!".
+       !cl-json.test
+       com.gigamonkeys.json   ;<- if not, none.
+       json-template
+       st-json
+     T

 ##### Note:

-If you would prefer permanent config, for example, add the following codes in the CL init file.
+If you would prefer permanent config, for example, add codes something like the following in the CL init file.

 In `.sbclrc` for SBCL, `ccl-init.lisp` for CCL: